 These materials have been produced by the Wales Illegal Money Lending Unit (WIMLU) for use with students aged 11-19.
 They aim to ensure that young people fully understand about the dangers of using illegal money lenders.

-Practical guidelines for making advice services young person-friendly.
+Practical guidelines developed by Youth Access for making advice services young person-friendly.

 DYP has a range of resources aimed at young people, several of which have been developed with MAS and the Illegal Money Lending Team (IMLT) to focus specifically on illegal money lending practises.
 A Welsh-language version of their toolkit can be found here [ 5.9 mb].